aswanthnarayan/ProgrammingNotes/Javascript/Javascript.md

 ## CONSTRUCTOR FUNCTION

-Constructor function in Java helps to create multiple instance of objects ,When you use the new keyword with a constructor function, it creates a new object, sets the this context to the new object, and allows you to add properties and methods to that object.
+Constructor functions in JavaScript help to create multiple instances of objects ,When you use the new keyword with a constructor function, it creates a new object, sets the this context to the new object, and allows you to add properties and methods to that object.

 ```js
 // Constructor function